CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 In this example:
 - Management network has been disabled by setting the top-level `oob` flag to `false`
 - Both nodes are connected directly, `node-1` has a public-facing `eth2` interface with a custom MAC address
-- Custom resource reservation has been defined for both nodes and the `os` value for `node-2` references the image using a specific UUID
+- Custom resource reservation has been defined for both nodes
+- The `os` value for `node-2` references an image using a specific UUID